Speech and Swallowing Challenges in Parkinson’s: Strategies for Communication and Nutrition

 Self-care for carers is essential to maintaining your well-being while providing the best possible care for your loved one.

-Developing can help you face the challenges of caring and adapt to changes gracefully, ensuring you remain strong for yourself and the person in your care.
+Developing resilience can help you face the challenges of caring and adapt to changes gracefully, ensuring you remain strong for yourself and the person in your care.

 Seek emotional support from family members or friends during difficult times.